 - Sleep and wake: let the laptop sleep, wake it, and confirm the headset reconnects and remains selected.
 Repeat after a full shutdown.

-- Load test: stay on a 45-minute call while typing, sharing screen, and playing a short video.
+- Load test: stay on a full practice call while typing, sharing your screen, and playing a short video.
 Listen for dropouts, channel changes, clipping, and heat or pressure.

 - Noise test: record quiet speech with a fan, keyboard, and one nearby voice.
 Do not judge only while you are talking; leave silent gaps to expose what processing passes through.